Today's Monday • 8 mins read

 So, look away from them, away to a side wall, or down toward the floor.

-[Interesting fact: Peering into a person’s eyes triggers a strong fear response in children with Autism Spectrum Disorder (ASD).
-In fact, if a child has higher amygdala volume at age 3, it predicts poorer social adjustment at age 6 (Lieberman, 2013).]
+- Interesting fact: Peering into the eyes of children with Autism Spectrum Disorder (ASD) triggers a strong fear response.
+If a child has higher amygdala volume at age 3, it predicts poorer social adjustment at age 6 (Lieberman, 2013).

 4. Detach your mind.